WVGman/SURE-2023/README.md

 ﻿Welcome!
+This repo is archived, however I am continuing this research in my [ACA-Research repo]([url](https://github.com/gpk00003/ACA-Research)) during the Fall of 2023 and possibly beyond.

 I'm Grady King, and this is my repository for all the work I did during the WVU Summer Undergraduate Research Experience during the summer of 2023.
 I worked under Dr. Srinivas Palanki, investigating the impact of the Affordable Care Act, and specifically the Medicaid expansions, on preventable heart disease mortality.
 As a disclaimer, I am a beginner at R, only using it since January, so my code might be suboptimal, and I am also not a statistician or econometrician, so my methodology might be shaky.
 I think I got better as I went through the project though.

 Check out my final poster in `poster/` if you're interested in this research!

 The main two causal inference estimators I used were a staggered two-stage difference-in-difference (did2s) for nationwide analysis and synthetic difference-in-difference (synthdid) for the adjacent state analyses due to its robustness in smaller settings.